ptipyangul/the-peaks/README.md

 # The Peaks

-This is the Frontend Developer Test project for Seven Peaks Software.
-This project was built from scratch.

 The Peaks website consists of Homepage, Category pages, Article pages, Bookmark and Search page.

-This is my first time implementing React project!
+This is my first time implementing React project and it was built from scratch!
 Please let me know if you have any questions or comments.

 ## Setup
 1. Add your API KEY on `config.ini.json` in ` ./src/`